Our past, our present

 Since we were established in 1983, we’ve helped tens of thousands of lesbian, gay, bisexual and transgender (LGBT+) people to find safe and secure homes.
 Every day, we continue to do this by:

-- providing supported housing to over 40 young LGBT+ people;
+- providing supported housing to over 40 young LGBTQ+ people;

-- delivering a free, confidential housing advice helpline to LGBT+ people of all ages;
+- delivering a free, confidential housing advice helpline to LGBTQ+ people of all ages;

-- holding drop-in housing advice surgeries for LGBT+ people;
+- holding drop-in housing advice surgeries for LGBTQ+ people;

 - delivering specialist and awareness training for social housing staff and tenants;

-- providing consultancy and information to other agencies about LGBT+ housing issues
+- providing consultancy and information to other agencies about LGBTQ+ housing issues

 - providing support services to individuals and other agencies on a sub-contract basis;

-- lobbying and campaigning for the housing rights of LGBT+ people.
+- lobbying and campaigning for the housing rights of LGBTQ+ people.

 To find out more about any of these services, please contact us.